 - Next 14 days: Entities that suffered 70% or greater revenue loss between April and December 2020

-- 28 days after first and second groups: Entities that suffered a 25% or greater revenue loss between one quarter of 2019 and corresponding quarter of 2020
+- 28 days after first and second groups: Entities that suffered a 25% or greater revenue loss between one quarter of 2019 and the corresponding quarter of 2020

 Restaurant Revitalization Fund (RRF)